hyperledger-labs/splice/README.md

 To update the secret, run this command.
 Afterwards, you can delete the old key from the gcloud console.
 Note that at any point in time, there can only be 10 keys.
-Otherwis you will see `precondition failed` errors.
+Otherwise you will see `precondition failed` errors.

 ```
 cncluster update_dns01_secret